Alignment Healthcare (NASDAQ:ALHC) Now Covered by UBS Group

-UBS Group started coverage on shares of Alignment Healthcare (NASDAQ:ALHC) in a research note published on Tuesday, PriceTargets.com reports.
-The brokerage issued a neutral rating and a $28.00 price target on the stock.
+UBS Group initiated coverage on shares of Alignment Healthcare (NASDAQ:ALHC) in a research note issued to investors on Monday, Benzinga reports.
+The firm set a “neutral” rating and a $28.00 price target on the stock.
+UBS Group’s price target would suggest a potential upside of 7.65% from the company’s previous close.

-Other analysts have also issued research reports about the stock.
-Piper Sandler started coverage on shares of Alignment Healthcare in a research report on Tuesday.
-They issued an overweight rating and a $30.00 target price on the stock.
-The Goldman Sachs Group started coverage on shares of Alignment Healthcare in a research report on Tuesday.
-They issued a neutral rating and a $25.00 target price on the stock.
-Three investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-The company presently has a consensus rating of Buy and a consensus target price of $29.67.
+Other equities research analysts have also issued research reports about the company.
+The Goldman Sachs Group assumed coverage on Alignment Healthcare in a research note on Tuesday, April 20th.
+They issued a “neutral” rating and a $25.00 target price on the stock.
+William Blair assumed coverage on Alignment Healthcare in a research note on Tuesday, April 20th.
+They issued an “outperform” rating on the stock.
+Piper Sandler assumed coverage on Alignment Healthcare in a research note on Tuesday, April 20th.
+They issued an “overweight” rating and a $30.00 target price on the stock.
+Bank of America assumed coverage on Alignment Healthcare in a research note on Monday.
+They issued a “neutral” rating and a $29.00 target price on the stock.
+Finally, Raymond James started coverage on Alignment Healthcare in a research note on Monday.
+They issued an “outperform” rating and a $30.00 target price on the stock.
+Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and a consensus target price of $29.67.

 Alignment Healthcare, Inc provides a consumer-centric platform that delivers customized health care to seniors in the United States.
 It offers medicare advantage plans and health plan options to its partners and patients with customized care and service; and preferred provider organization offerings.